-The Hot Water Beach TOP 10 Holiday Park rents spades to dig at the hot pools for $5 per day.
+The Hot Water Beach TOP 10 Holiday Park rents spades to dig at the hot pools.
 If you are a TOP 10 member you get free spade hire.
 The further away you can dig from the ocean the longer you will be able to have a hot pool before the tide comes back in.
 The closest toilets are 300m away at the main carpark at the south end of the beach.
 Please do not eat at the hot pools.

 The hot water that rises up through the sand at Hot Water Beach is fresh water and sometimes can also be seen bubbling.
 The bubbling is actually carbon dioxide being released and not because the water is boiling.
 The Northern (Maori) Spring is 64°C while the Southern (Orua) Spring is 60°C. These springs have a flow rate of between 10 - 15 litres per minute.